ejhigson/dyPolyChord/docs/index.rst

 - source code: https://github.com/ejhigson/dyPolyChord;
 - issue tracker: https://github.com/ejhigson/dyPolyChord/issues.

-When creating a pull request, please try to make sure the tests pass and use numpy-style docstrings (see `here <http://www.sphinx-doc.org/en/master/ext/example_numpy.html>`_ for an example).
+When creating a pull request, please try to make sure the tests pass and use numpy-style docstrings.

 If you have any questions or suggestions please get in touch (e.higson@mrao.cam.ac.uk).